opentraveldata/geobases/README.rst

 -  *data="ori\_por"* will load a local version of `this file <https://github.com/opentraveldata/optd/raw/trunk/refdata/ORI/ori_por_public.csv>`_, this is the most complete source for airports, use it!
+-  *data="aircraft"* will use OpenTravelData as data source for aircraft
 -  *data="airports"* will use geonames as data source for airports
 -  *data="stations"* will use RFF data, from `the open data website <http://www.data.gouv.fr>`_, as data source for french train